|

 Movement Analysis

 Detailed analysis of movement is a complex activity requiring sophisticated equipment.
-However, basic analysis of movement can be done visually and should involve the following:
+However, the fundamental analysis of motion can be done visually and should involve the following:

-- A description of the actual movements which occur at the joints involved
+- A description of the actual actions which occur at the joints involved

 - The plane(s) in which the movement occurs